 Conclusion

-The focal length you choose affects resolution, depth of focus, clarity, and cutting performance.
+The focal length you choose affects resolution, depth of focus, clarity, and cutting stability.
 For most users, the 50 mm lens provides the best balance of detail and versatility.
-If you frequently cut thicker material, adding a 63.5 mm lens will significantly improve cutting stability and edge quality.
+If you frequently cut thicker material or do deep relief work, adding a 63.5 mm lens will significantly improve cutting stability and consistency.

 In short: